 Lie down on the floor or a bed, flat or propped up on pillows.
 Place baby on your chest or tummy, so that you’re face-to-face.
 Always hold firmly for safety.

 Position one hand under the tummy and between the legs and carry baby tummy down.
+Use other hand to support baby’s head and neck.
 Nestle baby close to your body to help get baby accustomed to the position.

 ALWAYS REMEMBER: Back to Sleep, Tummy to Play!